marco262/my_wiki/data/class_1a/gm_notes/scavenger-hunt.md

 ## Grand Hall

+> Rows of seats and a stage up high,
+> Find the place where minds reach for the sky

 * [Lecture Hall](^class_1a/intro/main_lecture_hall.jfif)
 * [Professor Xavros](^class_1a/xavros.jfif) ([dragon](^class_1a/xavros_dragon.jfif))

 ## Biblioplex

+> Among the shelves, wisdom in store,
+> Find the haven of knowledge, lore evermore.

 * [Biblioplex](^class_1a/intro/library.jfif)
 * [Professor Silverstrings](^class_1a/professor_silverstrings2.jfif)

 ## Godsbrow Temple

+> Where sacred light and divine whispers meld
+> Seek the building where radiance dwells

 * [Godsbrow Temple](^class_1a/intro/temple.jfif)
 * [Professor Goldgraver](^class_1a/professor_goldgraver.jfif)

 ## The Grand Arbor

+> A camp in the wild, skills put to test,
+> Seek the arbor where students learn best.

 * [The Grand Arbor](^class_1a/intro/campgrounds.jfif)
 * [Professor Broussard](^class_1a/seraphina_broussard.png), "Nanan" to her students
 * [Hamakorrlachek](^class_1a/hamakorrlachek.jfif), "Haman" for short

 ## Prismatic Hall

+> A haven for creators, vibrant and bright,
+> Find the hall where creativity takes flight.

 * [Artisan's Hall](^class_1a/intro/artisans_hall.jfif)
 * Fenwick "[Sweeps](^class_1a/sweeps.jpg)" Brambleburrow